There are a lot of companies out there offering managed WordPress hosting now, but the question is, who’s the right company for your needs?

-- If what’s most important to you is customer service, then WP Engine or Kinsta.
+- If what’s most important to you is customer service, then Flywheel or Kinsta.

-- If you’ve got more demanding website needs then WP Engine, Kinsta, or Flywheel.
+- If you’ve got more demanding website needs, then Kinsta.

-- If you want all of the features included, WP Engine or Kinsta.
+- If you want all of the features included, Flywheel, WP Engine or Kinsta.

 - If you want a company that is a trailblazer, Flywheel.

 - If you want to scale to enterprise levels in the future, Kinsta.